-There a bunch of ways to market a cryptocurrency project.
-The key is in defining the characteristic of the project and going to where that projects fans and investors are.
+There are a bunch of ways to market a cryptocurrency project.
+The key is in defining the characteristic of the project and going to where that project's fans and investors are.

-For the large, global scale projects, you have to do everything and then some.
-Smaller, more niche projects, like the many meme-based-coins may be able to get away with just one type of marketing strategy.
+For large, global-scale projects, you have to do everything and then some.
+Smaller, more niche projects, like the many meme-based coins may be able to get away with just one type of marketing strategy.

 I like to think of marketing like fishing.
-Sounds weird at first, but its a great analogy once you understand it.
-You wouldn't use a whole herring (25cm/9.8in) when fishing for something like a trout which is roughly the same size (little bigger), you'd use a smaller bait, this is just common sense.
-Its the same with marketing, you look at what you have, you try to define where that audience might be and you go there and use teh right types of hooks and baits to get your audience to bite.
+Sounds weird at first, but it's a great analogy once you understand it.
+You wouldn't use a whole herring (25cm/9.8in) when fishing for something like a trout which is roughly the same size (a little bigger), you'd use a smaller bait, this is just common sense.
+It's the same with marketing, you look at what you have, you try to define where that audience might be and you go there and use the right types of hooks and baits to get your audience to bite.
 It ALL depends on what it is you have to offer.
 Define that and go from there.

 Want to Keep Reading?